davidlougheed/strkit/docs/caller_catalog.md

     for different human reference genomes, containing motifs up to 20bp in length.
 However, **these files use 1-based closed-interval coordinates**, and should be adjusted (subtracting 1 from all start coordinates) to transform them into the 0-based half-open interval coordinates when using them with STRkit.
+    **IMPORTANT:** Also note that some of these catalogs have an extra column after the motif (e.g., `hg38_ver17`).
+    STRkit requires that the motif is the last column in the BED catalog; use `hg38_ver13` or trim the last column from their file in order to get correct genotypes.

 ### Disease-relevant loci